Leinster Senior Hurling Championship: Summary of champions

-Format
+Format history

+Historic format

 Between 1888 and 2017 the Leinster Championship was a knockout tournament whereby once a team was defeated they were eliminated from the championship.
 In the early years the pairings were drawn at random and there was no seeding.
 Each match was played as a single leg.
 If a match ended in a draw there was a replay.
 Drawn replays were settled with extra time; however, if both sides were still level at the end of extra time a second replay took place and so on until a winner was found.
 Extra-time was eventually adopted in the event of a draw for all championship games except the final.

 The dominance of Kilkenny and Wexford throughout the 1960s and 1970s lead to both these teams being placed on opposite sides of the championship draw, however, this seeding system was later abolished.

+2000–2005

 The Leinster Council expanded the championship with the introduction of a group stage for the four "weakest" teams in 2000.
 Carlow, Dublin, Laois and Westmeath contested this group stage, with the winning team advancing to the semi-final stage of the championship proper with Kilkenny, Offaly and Wexford.
 This group stage system was abolished after only one year in favour of a preliminary stage knock-out championship for the "weakest" teams.
 Carlow, Kildare, Laois, Meath, Wicklow and Westmeath played three knock-out rounds, with the one remaining team qualifying for the quarter-final stage of the championship proper.
 This system remained in place, albeit with some minor adjustments, until 2005 when the "weakest" teams moved to the Christy Ring Cup and Nicky Rackard Cup.

+2014–2017

 By 2014 the number of teams participating in the Leinster Championship had risen to ten.
 A number of one-sided games in recent years saw the return of a group stage for the five designated "weakest" teams.
 Antrim, Carlow, Laois, London and Westmeath contested the group stage with each team playing each other once.
 The top two teams in the league advanced to the quarter-finals of the championship proper.
 The team placed fourth played the Christy Ring Cup winner in a promotion play-off, while the bottom-placed was relegated to the Christy Ring Cup for the following year.
 This format ended in 2017.